 “It was thanks to Napoleon that the continent was reshaped from a chaotic patchwork of feudal and religious territories into efficient, modern, and secular nation-states where the people held more power and rights than ever before.”¹

 In 1787, were you to tell King Louis XVI that in 25 years, France would conquer Egypt, Belgium, Holland, most of Italy, Austria, most of Germany, Poland, and Spain, he would look at the state of the treasury and howl.
-He would do this because France’s treasury had been depleted after the Seven Years War, assisting the American colonies in their struggle for independence, and by simply maintaining a large navy to compete with the British Empire.
+He would do this because France’s treasury had been depleted after the Seven Years War, assisting the American colonies in their struggle for independence, as well as by trying to maintain a large navy to compete with the British Empire.
 But then, once you convinced him that you knew what you were talking about (without revealing you were a bonafide time traveler), and that you knew that in 13 years the treasury would begin to be replenished by the spoils of war, the king would be elated.
 Were you to go on to tell Louis, however, that a revolt would soon end his reign and that he—age 32—would not live to see his nation reach these glorious heights, he would howl again.
 And why wouldn’t he?
 The boldest astrologer, palm reader, tea leaf interpreter, or numerologist would not dare stake their lives on such outlandish predictions.

 All of this being what it is, we cannot pretend the French Revolution was without its own problems and evils.

-“What [Napoleon] did was to save the best bits of the revolution: equality before the law, religious toleration, the abolition of feudalism; and he swept away the worst parts; the ten-day calendar, the Cult of the Supreme Being, and The Terror’s mass-guillotinings.
+“What [Napoleon] did was to save the best bits of the revolution: equality before the law, religious toleration, the abolition of feudalism; and he swept away the worst parts: the ten-day calendar, the Cult of the Supreme Being, and The Terror’s mass-guillotinings.
 In a sense, one can understand why he felt it was necessary to do all of this, and why also the British, and indeed the Ancien Régime, the old reactionary powers, desperately wanted to get rid of him.”

-Letizia is described as a well-educated, strong-willed, beautiful woman; one of the island’s most sought-after noblewomen, with porcelain skin, rosy cheeks, and long flowing brown hair.
+Letizia is described as a well-educated, strong-willed, beautiful woman; one of the island’s most sought-after women, with porcelain skin, rosy cheeks, and long flowing brown hair.
 A devout Catholic, she was loving but strict toward her children.
 Carlo too was handsome and well-educated, but was also, by contrast, irresponsible with the family’s finances and mediocre as a diplomat and attorney.
-He quickly developed a so-so reputation as being kind but distant, sober yet frivolous.⁴ He and Letizia had married based on the prior arrangement of their parents, despite the fact that Carlo had been madly in love with another woman at the time of matrimony; there is some controversy, too, concerning whether Letizia, over the course of her marriage, secretly enjoyed the company of men on the side, such as the Corsican nationalist leader Pasquale Paoli or the Count of Marbeuf (to whom Carlo served as an assistant, and who later would help Napoleon gain entry into the exclusive Brienne military academy on the French mainland).⁵ Carlo and Letizia’s differences in personality were also exacerbated by their differences in religious philosophy.
+He quickly developed a so-so reputation as being kind but distant, sober yet frivolous.⁴ He and Letizia had married based on the prior arrangement of their parents, despite the fact that Carlo had been madly in love with another woman at the time of matrimony.
+There is some controversy, too, concerning whether Letizia, over the course of her marriage, secretly enjoyed the company of men on the side, such as the Corsican nationalist leader Pasquale Paoli or the Count of Marbeuf (to whom Carlo served as an assistant, and who later would help Napoleon gain entry into the exclusive Brienne military academy on the French mainland).⁵ Carlo and Letizia’s differences in personality were also exacerbated by their differences in religious philosophy.
 While Letizia was a Christian, Carlo considered himself a secular man.
 His reading preferences—and later his son’s—were the works of Locke, Hume, Montesquieu, and Hobbes.

 The first decade of his life, Napoleon preferred books over playing with other children, and claimed that by the age of nine he had read Rousseau’s entire 800-page novel The New Heloise; a story which argued that one should follow one’s own heart and mind rather than social expectation, and a book the emperor later claimed had changed the course of his life.
 But in 1770, Napoleon’s secluded peace would come to an end when his father’s boss Marbeuf—the governor of Corsica, as well as a count—issued the edict that if Corsicans could prove noble heritage dating back 200 years, they would enjoy the same privileges as mainland nobility.
 Marbeuf then used this edict to assist Carlo in ensuring Napoleon was accepted, first briefly to Autun to improve his French and break him from his Corsican tongue, and then to Brienne.

-Sent away, at last, to this military academy for youth 650 miles from anyone and anything he ever knew, the island boy would have to learn to adapt to changes in climate, lifestyle, and class consciousness.
+Sent away, at last, to this military academy for youth 650 miles from anyone and anything he ever knew, the island boy had to learn to adapt to changes in climate, lifestyle, and class consciousness.
 In Roberts’ Napoleon The Great, we are given a glimpse not only of the education Napoleon received by others over the five years of his attendance, from 1779-1784, but are also given a glimpse of his autodidacticism:

 “The monks [at Brienne] subscribed to the Great Man view of history, presenting the heroes of the ancient and modern worlds for the boys’ emulation.
 Napoleon borrowed many biographies and history books from the school library, devouring Plutarch’s tales of heroism, patriotism, and republican virtue.
 He also read Caesar, Cicero, Voltaire, Diderot, and the Abbé Raynal, as well as Erasmus, Eutropius, Livy, Phaedrus, Sallust, Virgil, and the first century BC Cornelius Nepos’ Lives Of The Great Captains, which included chapters on Themosticles, Lysander, Alcibiades, and Hannibal.
 One of his school nicknames—‘the Spartan’—might have been accorded him because of his pronounced admiration for that city-state rather than for any asceticism of character….
 The intention [at Brienne] was to create a generation of young officers who believed implicitly in French greatness, but who were also determined to humiliate Britain, which was at war with France in America for most of Napoleon’s time at Brienne.”⁶

 Upon leaving Brienne, Napoleon entered École Militaire in Paris, and once he graduated from there, became an artillery officer.
 When the drums of revolution began to rumble in the streets, the young officer readily accepted and promoted its Enlightenment principles, and in ten years, Napoleon took part in the Coup of 18 Brumaire and became ruler of France by popular vote.
-At last, in 1804, he was crowned emperor; a harken back to the pre-Dark Age Roman Empire, out of which emerged many of Napoleon’s influences as mentioned above: Caesar, Virgil, Hannibal, Cicero, etc.
+At last, in 1804, he was crowned emperor; a harken back to the Roman Empire, out of which emerged many of Napoleon’s influences as mentioned above: Caesar, Virgil, Hannibal, Cicero, etc.

 The most successful lie told about Napoleon, first by monarchist propagandists intent on portraying him as a comical non-threat, and then unthinkably by cartoonists, hobby historians, casting directors, and middle school teachers up until the present day, was that he was short.
 A ridiculous little man with delusions of grandeur who wanted to play swords like a small boy.
 An upstart munchkin to laugh at and deride, but certainly not to fear (the propagandists would soon change their tune once the “little man” took Northern Italy).
 However, Napoleon was not short but of average height; in French units, he was 5’2”, which in modern international units equates to 5’7”.
 In sum, Napoleon never had Napoleon Complex.

 Another taunt of English propaganda was that the French ruler was terrible with women.
 One favorite account, exaggerated and printed frequently by the royalist papers, was that when Napoleon was a young officer fresh out of École Militaire, he was repeatedly rejected by the prostitutes at the Palais-Royal in Paris’s red light district, despite proving he had more than enough money to pay for their services.
 No doubt the telling of this tale was intended to make Napoleon seem unattractive, strange, and so badly lacking in charisma that even his wages couldn’t do the work for him.
 It is not mentioned that Napoleon had just turned 18 when he went searching for a prostitute (it was only one occasion), that he was too shy to offer the prostitutes money directly (instead preferring to make small talk by asking them questions about their lives, which made them think he was a bother and not a customer), and—as soon as one of the prostitutes picked up on young Napoleon’s shyness—she put him at ease, took his money, and they had the expected interaction.⁷ This Napoleon of 1787 would be a far cry from the confident man of battle and intrigue that would be on full display at the turn of the 19th century.
 In fact, Napoleon would go on to have at least 22 mistresses throughout his life, seven of which he would write about, whilst others revealed who they were in their own writings or in conversations with acquaintances.
-I present this fact, of course, not because a historical figure’s sexual history should be seen as a series of “conquests” for which they deserve some kind of weird credit, but simply as evidence that Napoleon was not—as the propagandists contended—a man the opposite sex found repulsive.
-Not by a long shot.
+I present this fact, not because a historical figure’s sexual history should be seen as a series of “conquests” for which they deserve some kind of weird credit, but simply as evidence that Napoleon was not—as the propagandists contended—a man the opposite sex found repulsive.

 “‘[Their letters] are unbelievably erotic,’ says Roberts, ‘FULL ON.’
 Like what?
 ‘Cunnilingus.
 Napoleon was obsessed by cunnilingus.
 Talked about it constantly.
 He’d tell her not to wash for three days because he’d enjoy going down on her when she was unwashed.
 It was really basic… Josephine did something in bed called zig-zags, and I’m desperate to find out what they are.
 I’ve done primary research, I’ve dug about, but couldn’t find anything.
 We also don’t know why Napoleon called her private parts the Baron de Kepen.
 Who on earth was the Baron de Kepen to have justified this sobriquet?’”⁸